I’m a Pepper Ringer and Baseball Tees

 Caritas property purchased by the Museum for future expansion.
 The Museum celebrates its 10th anniversary and 600,000th visitor in May.
 Cadbury Schweppes (now Dr Pepper Snapple Group) begins payment of $1.5 million pledge to Dr Pepper Museum expansion.

 W. W. “Foots” Clements, Chairman Emeritus of Dr Pepper/Seven-Up Inc. and benefactor of the Dr Pepper Museum passes away at the age of 88.
 The Museum acquires the Behren's collection of drugstore and pharmacy objects and archives.

 Construction is completed on a new parking lot for the Museum.

 Construction is completed on a new courtyard for the Museum.

 The Museum’s endowment fund grows to over $800,000.
 City of Waco grants $339, 000 TIF money to the expansion campaign.
 May 11, 2005, 850,000 visitors by the 14th birthday of the Museum.

 Renovation of the Kellum-Rotan Building begins.
 Cadbury Schweppes Americas Beverages (now Dr Pepper Snapple Group) announces that it will move its collection of soft drink objects and archival material valued at more that $2.6 million to the care of the Dr Pepper Museum.

 W.W.
 "Foots" Clements--Dr Pepper Salesman Exhibit opens on the Museum's third floor.
 Kellum-Rotan Building exterior renovation completed.

-In recognition of the 125th anniversary of the creation of Dr Pepper, the Dr Pepper Snapple Group issued a $750,000 three-year challenge grant for the expansion of the Dr Pepper Museum
+In recognition of the 125th anniversary of the creation of Dr Pepper, Dr Pepper Snapple Group issue a $750,000 three-year challenge grant for the expansion of the Dr Pepper Museum